SHOULD WE CLEAN UP THE DERWENT?

 Become the showcase for the world on how to remediate a major estuary

-There's only one way to work out how to remediate the Derwent estuary and that's to start!
+There's only one way to work out how to remediate the River Derwent and that's to start!

-Sediment remediation has been done before so we're not reinventing the wheel.
-We simply need to work out which solutions and technology fit best and develop a small pilot project to prove it.
+In the estuary, sediment remediation has been done before so we're not reinventing the wheel.
+We simply need to work out which solutions and technology fit best and develop a small pilot project to prove that we can fix the legacy without making it worse.
 While we're at it we also aim to clean up all of the catchment inputs too.

 This is the world's largest holsitic river remediation project!

-AND...we're going to use impact investing from the private sector to fund it.
+AND...we're going to use impact investing from the private sector to get started and develop an institutional investment model to fund the overall project.

 Finally...after 200 years...here's the plan